oats-center/pod/build-guide.md

 - Delete `Root Rule Chain` rule chain

 ### Adding Devices
-- Got to `Devices` tab , select the `+` sign, select `Add new device`
+- Got to `Devices` tab , select the `+` sign, click `Add new device`
+- Assign a name to the device (we used (device type)-(last four digits of deviceEUI)
+- Assign the corresponding device profile (ex: Digital Matter Oyster)
+- Optional: assign a label to to make the device more detail (ex: device on west farm)
-- Copy the device name from ChirpStack, assign the corresponding device profile to make the label a name that is useful to your needs, set the device profile to the corresponding device, select `Next: Credentials` then `Next: Customer`, in `Customer to assign the device` select `POD`, click add
+- Select `Next: Credentials` then `Next: Customer`, in `Customer to assign the device` select `POD`, click add
-- Select the device you have created, click on `Copy access token`.
-This will have the access token which you will need in step 5
+- Select the device you have created, click on `Copy access token`

-- In ChirpStack, select the device corresponding to the one that you have created, go to configuration, underneath that select variables, select `Add Variable`, for Name use `ThingsBoardAccessToken`, for value paste the access token that you`ve copied from step 3, click `Update Device`
+- In ChirpStack, select the device corresponding to the one that you have created
+- Select 'Configuration'
+- Underneath that select 'Variables
+- Select `Add Variable`, for Name use `ThingsBoardAccessToken`
+- For 'Value' use the access token that you copied from the earlier step
+- Click `Update Device`

 - Repeat these steps for all devices
 - At the end, make sure that all of the devices are assign to the customer named `POD`.
 If not, click on the 3 dots on the right of each device, click `Manage assigned customer`, and assign the customer to `POD`